Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 Step 1 – Install Exalate on Jira

-This guide assumes you’re using Jira Cloud, though you can also read a Jira Cloud installation guide in Exalate’s documentation.
+This guide is for Jira Cloud, though you can also read a Jira Cloud installation guide in Exalate’s documentation.
 Otherwise, please take a look at this guide for Jira Server and Data Center users.

 Sign in to your Jira account and then look for the cog at the upper right of the screen.